Hiking and Wildlife Watching in Yellowstone

 And let’s not forget the classics.
 No trip to Yellowstone is complete without a visit to the Grand Prismatic Spring, Old Faithful or the Grand Canyon.
 You’ll get to see them all—and much more.

-Choose your activities during these six days and immerse yourself in the fascinating shapes, colors, sights and sounds of America’s first national park.
+Choose your activities during your stay and immerse yourself in the fascinating shapes, colors, sights and sounds of America’s first national park.
 Follow well-worn bison trails through flower-strewn meadows, see the cultural sites of the land’s indigenous tribes, or take a flatwater float trip on the Yellowstone River.
 Every trip is a completely new experience.

 Experience the essence of the American West